Greek contributions to the Islamic world: Byzantine architecture

 Byzantine Greek architecture in the West gave way to Romanesque and Gothic architecture.
 In the East it exerted a profound influence on early Islamic architecture, During the Umayyad Caliphate era (661-750), as far as the Greek impact on early Islamic architecture is concerned, the Greek artistic heritage formed a fundamental source to the new Islamic art, especially in Syria and Palestine.
 There are considerable Byzantine influences which can be detected in the distinctive early Islamic monuments in Syria and Palestine, as on the Dome of the Rock (691) at Jerusalem, the Umayyad Mosque (709-15) at Damascus.
 While the Dome of the Rock gives clear reference in plan - and partially in decoration - to Byzantine art, the plan of the Umayyad Mosque has also a remarkable similarity with the 6th- and 7th-century Christian basilicas, but it has been modified and expanded on the transversal axis and not on the normal longitudinal axis as in the Christian basilicas.
 This modification serves better the liturgy for the Islamic prayer.
 The original mihrab of the mosque is located almost in the middle of the eastern part of the qibla wall and not in its middle, a feature which can be explained by the fact that the architect might have tried to avoid the impression of a Christian apse which would result from the placement of the mihrab in the middle of the transept.
 The tile work, geometric patterns, multiple arches, domes, and polychrome brick and stone work that characterize Islamic and Moorish architecture were influenced by Byzantine architecture.

+Caliph al-Walid I was said to have been in such desperate need of Byzantine architectural assistance that he blackmailed the Byzantine emperor by threatening to destroy churches in the Muslim lands if his request of greek artisans was not met.

+Al-Muqaddasi explains that the reason behind the construction of the Umayyad mosque of Damascus was because of inspiration from Byzantine Greek Churches.

 Ottoman architecture

 Turkish architecture is the architecture of the Ottoman Empire which emerged in Bursa and Edirne in 14th and 15th centuries.
-The architecture of the empire developed from the earlier Seljuk architecture and was influenced by the Byzantine architecture, Iranian and Mamluk Egyptian traditions after the conquest of Constantinople by the Ottomans.
+The architecture of the empire developed from the earlier Anatolian Seljuk architecture and was influenced by Byzantine, Iranian and Mamluk Egyptian traditions after the conquest of Constantinople by the Ottomans.
 For almost 400 years Byzantine architectural artifacts such as the church of Hagia Sophia served as models for most of the Ottoman mosques.